Visit Uluru: Australia’s Natural Wonder

 It can be a bit confusing knowing where to stay in Uluru, however, there are a lot of options in the area.
 The majority of them are centred based in the village of Yulara, which is about 10 miles from Uluru.

-There isn’t the dearth of accommodation in Uluru that there is in other tourist hotspots in Australia for obvious reasons.
+There isn’t the dearth of accommodation that there is in other tourist hotspots in Australia for obvious reasons.
 However, if you’re looking for cheap hotels in Uluru, then there are a few to be found.

 Alternatives to staying in a hotel would be to visit Uluru as part of an Adelaide to Darwin road trip and sleep in a campervan.
 You could sleep in a tent or a swag as well and sleep under the stars in the outback!